Bidirectional Consistency Models: Methods

 \subsection{Inversion}

 BCM inverts an image following the same principle of sampling.
 Specifically, we also set an increasing sequence of noise scales $\varepsilon = t_1 < t_2 < \cdots < t_{N} \leq T$.
 Note that, in contrast to the generation process, it is not always necessary for $t_{N}$ to equal $T$.
 Instead, we can adjust it as a hyperparameter based on the specific tasks for which we employ inversion.
-Then, given an image $\rvx_0$, we first inject a small Gaussian noise by $\rvx_{t_1}=\rvx_0 +\varepsilon\bm{\sigma}$, and then sequentially add noise with the network, i.e.,

-The adoption of small initial noise is due to the observation that the endpoint of the time horizon is less effectively covered and learned during training, as discussed in \Cref{appendix:coverage}.
-Empirically, we find this minor noise does not change the image's content and leads to lower reconstruction errors when $\varepsilon=0.07$.
+Then, given an image $\rvx_0$, we first inject a small Gaussian noise by $\rvx_{t_1}=\rvx_0 +\varepsilon\bm{\sigma}$, and then sequentially add noise with the network, i.e., $ \rvx_{t_{n+1}} = f(\rvx_{t_{n}}, t_{n}, t_{n+1}), \quad n=1, 2, \cdots, N-1. $ The adoption of small initial noise is due to the observation that the endpoint of the time horizon is less effectively covered and learned during training, as discussed in \Cref{appendix:coverage}.
+Empirically, we find this minor noise does not change the image's content and leads to lower reconstruction errors when $\varepsilon\approx 0.07$.
 One may also include denoising steps interleaved with noise magnifying steps, like zigzag sampling, but we find it helps little in improving inversion quality.
 We summarize the inversion procedure in \Cref{alg:inv}.